devplayer0/fyp/report.md

 access to proprietary ARM IP would be required to obtain this information.
 Some of gem5's sample configuration files make use of a sort of mini-DSL to determine the number of cycles taken for certain instructions.
-Relatively complex logic is sometimes used derive this value from the instruction opcode and operands, for example in `configs/common/cores/arm/HPI.py` (within the gem5 source tree).
+Relatively complex logic is sometimes used to derive this value from the instruction opcode and operands, for example in `configs/common/cores/arm/HPI.py` (within the gem5 source tree).